matjp/latex-preview/README.md

 * luaotfload package >= v3.23
 * OpenType or TrueType fonts for all fonts used in your documents

+## Getting Started

+1. Search for LaTeX Preview in VS Code Extensions and click Install
+2. Go to the extension settings and set the LaTeX font diretory for your LaTeX distribution e.g. for MiKTeX on Windows C:\Users\<username>\AppData\Local\Programs\MiKTeX\fonts or TeXLive native on Linux /usr/share/texmf/fonts
+3. Open a LaTeX file and run LaTeX Preview: Show Preview from the Command Palette or click the Preview icon

 ## Configuration Options

 * DPI: Display device resolution in pixels per inch.
 Default 96